 Advantages of the SOG Creed:

-Handle grip: The Creed’s Kraton rubber handle is better in adverse weather conditions when compared the the USMC’s leather handle.
+- Handle grip: The Creed’s Kraton rubber handle is better in adverse weather conditions when compared the USMC’s leather handle.

 Advantages of the KA-BAR USMC:

 - Country of origin: I must say I do like the fact the KA-BAR is an American made blade and that it was not outsourced to the cheapest available country.
 That said, the Creed is not made of cheap steel, nor is it made in China.

 - Price: At almost $100 cheaper than the SOG Creed, this is a little easier on the billfold.

 In conclusion, I find the SOG Creed to be well worth the price and size.
 This is definitely a knife to carry on your person if you are going out into the backcountry as it will work well as a stand-alone survival knife.